-As per the Health Warranty and Purchase Agreement, the dog must be spayed or neutered by seven months of age.
+As per the Health Warranty and Purchase Agreement, the dog must be spayed or neutered by nine months of age.

-As my Vet states you need to weight the options that are best for you and deciding what is best for you and your dog.
-I can't think of a reason why I would not neuter at male dog at 7 months old if I was keeping it as a perfect pet.
-Below are my reasons why I would neuter by 7 months old.
+My Veterinarian has the best saying, "You need to weigh the options that are best for you and deciding what is best for you and your dog."
+I can't think of a reason why I would not neuter at male dog at 9 months old if I was keeping it as a perfect pet.
+Below are my reasons why I would neuter by 9 months old.

 At 7 months old the dogs is as tall as it is going to be; so the dogs has it hormones levels during the heavy bone growth stage.